solar panels for office buildings in Wolverhampton

 Wolverhampton businesses installing under Annual Investment Allowance receive a 100% first-year tax deduction up to £1m, reducing the effective installed cost by roughly 25% in year one for limited companies at current corporation tax rates.
 Asset finance options spread cost over 5-10 years and are typically EBITDA-positive from month one for daytime-occupied businesses.
 PPA structures eliminate upfront cost entirely, with the customer paying a discounted per-kWh rate to the PPA provider over a 15-25 year term.

-Smart Export Guarantee tariffs available to Wolverhampton commercial customers from suppliers like Octopus Outgoing Agile and E.ON Next Export Exclusive currently sit between 8 and 15p/kWh — meaningful contribution to economics on weekends and during low-occupancy periods, both of which are significant for office buildings versus warehouses or factories.
+Smart Export Guarantee tariffs available to Wolverhampton commercial customers currently sit between roughly 4 and 12p/kWh as at July 2026 (the Octopus fixed export rate was cut to 12p in March 2026) — meaningful contribution to economics on weekends and during low-occupancy periods, both of which are significant for office buildings versus warehouses or factories.

 A representative Wolverhampton office install